SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 • Vercel: Host Next.js frontend and API routes

-• Cloudflare Workers: Handle edge routing, rate limiting, or heavy computation
+• Cloudflare Workers: Handle edge routing, rate limiting, caching, and request normalization

 • Benefit: Leverage strengths of each platform where they excel